pavlovc2/goessmoke/README.md

 # goessmoke
-Smoke dispersion modeling for goes fire detections
+Smoke dispersion modeling for GOES-16 fire detections

 ## Purpose
 This repository provides an easy pipeline to